-The City of Vaughan is undertaking a Transportation Master Plan (TMP) Study as part of the Official Plan Update.
+Transportation Master Plan (TMP) Study as part of the Official Plan Update.
 The TMP is being prepared to identify the infrastructure requirements necessary to accommodate the population and employment growth expected from the implementation of the Growth Management Strategy of the Official Plan.
 As part of the TMP, the City identified three areas with significant growth pressure that require more detailed transportation and urban planning and design analysis, including Kleinburg-Nashville.

-The following review was prepared by AECOM and provided to the Planning Partnership.
+The following review was prepared by AECOM and provided to The Planning Partnership.
 It provides an overview of the existing transportation conditions in the Kleinburg-Nashville area.

-7.1 Background
+6.1 Background

-7.1.1 Region of York OP and York TMP
+6.1.1 Region of York OP and York TMP

-The York Region Official Plan identifies Kleinburg as a local centre that should have specific amenities including a commercial core, pedestrian environment and an appropriate focus on residential, commercial, institutional and community uses.
+The approved York Region Official Plan (December 2009) identifies Kleinburg as a local centre that should have specific amenities including a commercial core, pedestrian environment and an appropriate focus on residential, commercial, institutional and community uses.
 The Plan further identifies the area of Nashville as a hamlet that should retain its rural character while permitting growth primarily through infilling.

-The updated York TMP prepared in May 2009 (draft version) recommends a number of roadway improvements within the community as follows:
+The updated York TMP (adopted November 2009) recommends a number of roadway improvements within the community as follows:

-- Improvements to Highway 27 to increase capacity; - Widening of Highway 50 from Rutherford to Kirby Road to six lanes; and, - Realignment of Major Mackenzie Drive south of Kleinburg, at its intersection with Highway 27, to eliminate the jog between the two legs.
+- Improvements to Highway 27 to increase capacity - Widening of Highway 50 from Rutherford to Kirby Road to six lanes - Realignment of Major Mackenzie Drive south of Kleinburg, at its intersection with Highway 27, to eliminate the jog between the two legs